baleada/docs/src/prose/prose/components/table.md

 order: 0
 ---

-As an enhancement to the more traditional `table` element and its children, Baleada Prose offers `ProseTable`—a table as defined by the [WAI-ARIA](https://www.w3.org/TR/wai-aria/#table) spec.
+As an enhancement to the more traditional `table` element and its children, Baleada Prose offers `BaleadaProseTable`—a table as defined by the [WAI-ARIA](https://www.w3.org/TR/wai-aria/#table) spec.

-To make the table easier to style than a standard HTML table, `ProseTable` renders `div`s for the table head, table body, and all table columns and rows.
-To be fully WAI-ARIA compliant, `ProseTable` renders those `div`s with all the necessary aria roles, and it requires the `ariaLabel` prop (i.e., it will show a warning in development if that prop is not supplied).
+To make the table easier to style than a standard HTML table, `BaleadaProseTable` renders `div`s for the table head, table body, and all table columns and rows.
+To be fully WAI-ARIA compliant, `BaleadaProseTable` renders those `div`s with all the necessary aria roles, and it requires the `ariaLabel` prop (i.e., it will show a warning in development if that prop is not supplied).

-Just like `ProseList`, `ProseTable` also comes with an opt-in "type to filter" feature.
+Just like `BaleadaProseList`, `BaleadaProseTable` also comes with an opt-in "type to filter" feature.

 :::